More details released in fatal shooting, woman’s arrest in Kearns | Gephardt Daily

 - Assault, a class B misdemeanor

-She was ordered to be held without bail in the Salt Lake County jail system.
+Perez was ordered to be held without bail in the Salt Lake County jail system.